dbuezas/lovelace-plotly-graph-card/readme.md

 refresh_interval: 10
 ```

 (*) I'm reusing the editor of the standard History Card.
-Cheap, yes, but it works fine
+Cheap, yes, but it works fine. usually. or use yaml
 ## Advanced

 ```yaml